Criminal Defense

 Public defenders serve a critical role in our justice system.
 They represent defendants who cannot afford their own private defense.
 Unfortunately, public defenders are usually overburdened and overworked.
 Many do not have the time to focus on one client’s case because they have so many cases to work on.
 However, a private lawyer can select their cases, meaning they can devote more attention to your needs with more resources available for your defense.

-What happens if I’m falsely accused of a crime?
+What if I’m falsely accused of a crime?

 Can I get a conviction expunged?